Investing

 While a family business can be passed on to beneficiaries free of inheritance tax, if a client sells their business they lose that exemption.

-Investments that qualify for Business Relief offer a way for clients who have sold a business in the last three years to invest some or all of the proceeds in an asset that should immediately qualify for inheritance tax relief.
+Investments that qualify for Business Relief (previously called Business Property Relief or BPR) offer a way for clients who have sold a business in the last three years to invest some or all of the proceeds in an asset that should immediately qualify for inheritance tax relief.

 Remember, BR won’t be right for everyone.
 It puts investor capital at risk and comes with other considerations.
 We cover the risks in more detail in this scenario.